 - How many conferences or courses did you take that weren't provided by your employer?

-From my research most people spend from $0-$2000 per year on their own development.
+From my research, most people spend $0-$2000 per year on their own development.
 And the majority of people spend closer to the $0 than the $2000.

 I get it.
 It's easy to neglect your professional development.